LuighiV/bspwm-config/README.md

 # Configuration the BSPWM

 This setting is based on [Bspwm: A Bare-Bones Window Manager](https://dev.to/l04db4l4nc3r/bspwm-a-bare-bones-window-manager-44di).
-The article offers a detail explanation about the configuration for BSPWM
+The article offers a detailed explanation about the configuration for BSPWM.

 ## Getting started